sandwi/curated-lists/microservices/microservices-notes/microservices-definitions.md

 The public API can be RESTful or RPC based (such as using gRPC) or message based (reactive microservices, using RabbitMQ or Kafka for example).

 ## Microservices Architecture Characteristics
-The table below shows charateristics of Microservices Architecture Style from Martin Fowler [1].
+The table below shows charateristics of Microservices Architecture Style [from Martin Fowler](https://martinfowler.com/articles/microservices.html):

 | Characteristic | Notes |
 | -------------- | ----- |